illixion/blog.illixion.com/content/posts/root-lg-webos-tv.md

 - tutorials
 ---

+> Visit [cani.rootmy.tv](https://cani.rootmy.tv) for an up-to-date list of available root methods, as there are newer methods available that work on more recent webOS versions than my script.

 Rooting your LG webOS TV can unlock a host of new features and capabilities, allowing you to customize your viewing experience to a greater extent.
 This guide is designed for technically inclined owners of LG webOS TVs who wish to root their devices using a Python script.
 Before proceeding, please ensure that you understand the risks involved with rooting, which may include voiding your warranty.

 ## Prerequisites